sungsoo-ahn/2025/_posts/2025-04-28-vlm-understanding.md

 - **High accuracy**: Suggests the property is well-encoded.
 - **Low accuracy**: Indicates the property may be absent or deeply entangled.

-Linear probes are often preferred because their simplicity ensures that high accuracy reflects the quality of the model’s representations, rather than the complexity of the probe itself.
+Linear probes are often preferred because their simplicity ensures that high accuracy reflects the quality of the model’s representations, rather than the complexity of the probe itself <d-cite key="belinkov2021probing"></d-cite>.